VGFXOpenGL

 by Stefan Roettger.
 A very powerful

-terrain rendering approach which was also used in commercial game titles like
+terrain rendering approach which was also used in commercial game blockbusters like

 • Allows rendering of very large terrains (e.g. 1.050.625 vertices or 2.097.152 triangles) at